My route through the ITCZ.

 I diverted left of the gps track to avoid the worst of the weather.

 The experimental HF antenna attached to the wing tip is used to transmit hourly position reports back to San Francisco radio.
 I built and tested four antenna prototypes before selecting one that maximized radiated power, low SWR, and minimized drag.
-The HF radio was a used Icom mobile ham radio modified to transmit on aircraft frequencies.
+I used a Icom mobile ham radio bought on Craiglist and modified to transmit on aircraft frequencies.

-The entire Big Island looked on fire 100 miles out from Hilo.
-Steam rose 25,000 feet in to the atmosphere due to the torrent of magma pouring in the ocean from the Kilauea volcano .
+This was the strangest navigation waypoint I have ever used while flying.
+The entire Big Island appeared to be on fire 100 miles out from Hilo.
+Steam rose 25,000 feet in to the atmosphere due to the torrent of magma pouring in to the Pacific ocean from the Kilauea volcano .

-I passed through the ITCZ unscathed and landed at Hilo prior to the arrival of hurricane Hector.
+I passed through the ITCZ unscathed but landed at Hilo 72 hours prior to the arrival of Cat 4 hurricane Hector.